Funeral Directors Category: South East England

 - Client support – superb.
 Individual attention and personal service from first contact throughout your dealing with Judith or her team.
 Two members have been trained by Grief Journey UK to facilitate support groups and Judith and her team have attended a number of training events by hospices and bereavement organisations.

 - Money matters – extremely good.
 Dandelion Farewells offers supreme value for money, with costs that are transparent and full explained.

 - Parking – Parking is available directly outside the building, or over the road outside The Crown public house.
 NB If you arrive to find that another family is inside the premises, the staff at the Crown will look after you with refreshments until Judith or her colleagues are free.

 Judith’s award as the most promising new funeral director 2016 was hugely well deserved.
-She has invested huge amounts of time, energy and attention in becoming the best qualified, most well rounded and emotionally intelligent of funeral directors, and with the opening of her new premises she now has everything at her fingertips to provide families with the best possible service.
+She invested huge amounts of time, energy and attention in becoming the best qualified, most well rounded and emotionally intelligent of funeral directors, and, five years on from opening her premises in Wisborough Green, many hundreds of families have been supported to have the most beautiful, meaningful ceremonies.

 Her sense of style and appreciation of quality and good taste mean that a Dandelion Farewells funeral will be a beautiful event no matter what kind of ceremony or what format you choose, and she will ensure that you feel completely safe and supported throughout your time dealing with her.
 You will be kept informed every step of the way, and you can be certain that the person who has died will be cared for with the utmost reverence.

 We have watched Judith’s journey from initial beginnings to today’s realisation of a dream, and it is wonderful to see that she is now supporting and assisting other new and burgeoning funeral directors as they follow in her footsteps.
 She is paying it forward, in appreciation of all the assistance she received in the early days, and is setting the highest of standards for the new 21st century kind of funeral director.